Concerts on Bonnie Branch

 • Reservations are required.
 If I accept your reservation request, that is your invitation to join the performance.

-• These are private events in my home; I reserve the right to refuse giving a reservation to anyone for any reason, and I reserve the right to ask anyone to leave whom I've already let into the house.
-Behave or else!
+• These are private—NOT public—events in my home; I reserve the right to refuse giving a reservation to anyone for any reason, and I reserve the right to ask anyone to leave whom I've already let into the house.

 • Showing up the day of the concert unannounced would be frowned upon.